Sewanu708/BankChurner-EDA-with-SQL/README.md

 - Single and Divorced customers shows high probability of churning as they seems to spend less on bills.
 - Married Customers on the other hand, shows a low probability of churning probably due to bills and other expenses.
 - Card utilization ratio increase as dependent count increases from 0 to 2
-- As dependent count increases from 3 to 5, utilization ratio decreases.
+- As dependent count increases from 3 to 5, utilization ratio decreases.Therefore,those with dependent count below 3 are likely to churn
 - There's a sharp increase in attrition as age increases.
 This is probably because most young individuals seems to spend more than adults
 - Attrition seems to be directly proportional to eduacation level.
 As Education level decreases, Attrition decreases also.
+- Doctorate degree holders are likely to churn
 - Blue card category have more users compared to others
 - Blue card which is the most common card shows a very high contribution to Attrition while Platinum card shows the very least contiribution.
 - The female gender contributed much more to attrition than the male gender and this shows that female gender are expected to churn more than the male gender.